schonherz-matrix/matrix-simple/README.md

 ## How to build

-Using Qt creator open CMakeLists.txt in the project root folder then build matrix-simple project
+Using Qt creator: open CMakeLists.txt in the project root folder then build matrix-simple project

-Using command line in the project root folder
+Using command line in the project root folder:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -B build && cmake --build build